-- Address and contact information to EPD owner. - Description of the organisation.
+- Address and contact information to EPD owner, - Description of the organisation.
 This may include information on products- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - Name and location of production site, - Product identification by name, and an unambiguous identification of the product by standards, concessions or other means, - Identification of the product according to the UN CPC scheme system.
-Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC),
+Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC), - Description of the product, its application/intended use and technical functions, e.g. expected service life time, - Geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - Functional unit or declared unit,